Macintosh Quadra 700: Hardware

 Storage: 80 and 160 MB hard disks were available at launch.
 A faster 230 MB unit became available in mid-1992 when the Quadra 950 was introduced.
+New to the Quadra, Apple began using the 53C96 SCSI Controller, which increased data transfer rates to 4MB/sec.

 Video: Like the IIci, the 700 has integrated graphics built into the system board but, unlike the earlier model, it uses dedicated VRAM for its video memory.
 The onboard video came with 512 kilobytes of VRAM soldered to the motherboard, and supported resolutions up to 1152x870.
 The video memory was expandable to 2 megabytes via six 256-kilobyte 100ns VRAM SIMMs in each of the VRAM SIMM expansion slots on the motherboard.
 Expanding the video memory to 2 megabytes allowed for 24-bit (Millions) color at resolutions up to 832x624, a feature shared only with the Quadra 900/950 and Quadra 840AV.
 24-bit color support was removed from newer Quadra and Centris models as a cost-saving measure, regardless of how much VRAM is installed, although for the Quadra 800 adding a 24-bit video card enables 24-bit color mode.

 Sound: 8-bit stereo, 22 kHz.

 Ports: I/O was available with dual serial ports, two ADB ports, an AAUI Ethernet port, mono audio in, stereo audio out, and a DB-25 SCSI connector.
 The Quadra 700, along with the 900, are the first Macintosh models with built-in support for Ethernet networking.

 Operating system: System 7.0.1 was included as standard.
-This is the earliest Macintosh model to support Mac OS 8.
+Along with the Quadra 900, this is the earliest Macintosh model to support Mac OS 8.
 The Quadra 700 can also run A/UX.

 The Quadra 700 uses tantalum capacitors on the logic board, rather than electrolytic capacitors which can leak fluid.